Akutchi/imagepreview.nvim/README.md

 ## Description

 ImagePreview is a simple program that display preview of images in a neovim environnement.
-If you're like me and you don't want to use Xterm, Kitty etc. (for whatever reason), you can't really preview full blown images in your basic terminal.\
+If you're like me and you don't want to use Xterm, Kitty etc. for whatever reason, you can't really preview full blown images in your basic terminal.\
 This is why I decided to create a program that could display ascii rendering of images.
 As such, I'm fully conscious of the fact that it is what it is.
 The resolution depending